 There is a chance that this ramping style of training might lead to 50, 60 or more total reps per set.
 Fun time, huh?
 Pump-inducing, for sure.

-This run the stack style of training works excellent as a muscle finisher.
-I would not - I repeat - I would not start a workout using a machine exercise unless you are currently on some sort of a sick and twisted deload/light/non-linear pediodization week.
+This run the stack style of training works excellently as a muscle finisher.
+I would not - I repeat - I would not start a workout using a machine exercise unless you are currently on some sort of a sick and twisted deload/light/non-linear periodization week.

 Start a workout with a heavy, compound movement.
-Then, after a muscle has been beat into submission, swoop in with a training tactic like this to beat it into further growth.
+Then, after a muscle has been beaten into submission, swoop in with a training tactic like this to beat it into further growth.